Die Ringe des Karl Fritsch

 Karl Fritsch presents his last publication, a book of 100 pages with a selection of more than 100 different rings.

-What I find really fascinating, and one of the reasons why it’s so interesting to make jewellery, is the moment of recognition when something that comes across as cute and pretty, has on second glimpse an almost obscene grotesqueness.
+What I find really fascinating, and one of the reasons why it’s so interesting to make jewellery, is the moment of recognition when something that comes across as cute and pretty, has on a second glimpse an almost obscene grotesqueness.
 I would say this quality probably works best in jewellery, where politeness and cold-blooded anger can clash mercilessly into one another.

-Karl Fritsch
+/ Karl Fritsch

 In George Perec's novel A Void, which he wrote entirely without the letter 'e', there's a story about a ring.
-Perec compares it to a scab, because it has almost become part of the body with age and wear.
+Perec compares it to a scab because it has almost become part of the body with age and wear.
 Karl Fritsch's rings have that quality.
 It's like inverse alchemy.
 He uses precious materials and turns them into childish, rough objects that look like they've come out of a candy machine.
 They're so immediate you can see the fingerprints.
 A Karl Fritsch ring is like an heirloom, something your great-grandmother might have worn.

-Francis Upritchard
+/ Francis Upritchard

-Karl Fritsch
+/ Karl Fritsch

 In George Perec's novel A Void, which he wrote entirely without the letter 'e', there's a story about a ring.
-Perec compares it to a scab, because it has almost become part of the body with age and wear.
+Perec compares it to a scab because it has almost become part of the body with age and wear.
 Karl Fritsch's rings have that quality.
 It's like inverse alchemy.
 He uses precious materials and turns them into childish, rough objects that look like they've come out of a candy machine.
 They're so immediate you can see the fingerprints.
 A Karl Fritsch ring is like an heirloom, something your great-grandmother might have worn.

-Francis Upritchard
+/ Francis Upritchard

 Karl Fitsch